 STAFF: The subject property is served by existing public utilities and facilities.
-Transportation Planning and MSD have reviewed and approved the proposal.
+The proposal will need a certificate of occupancy from Inspections, Permits & Licenses to operate legally.

-4. Does the proposal comply with the following specific standards required to obtain the conditional use permit requested?
+4. Does the proposal comply with the specific standards required to obtain the requested conditional use permit?